coezbek/PlayDiffusion/README.md

 This iterative decoding process continues until all steps are complete, gradually refining token predictions and resulting in coherent, high-quality audio outputs.

+## Limitations

+- PlayDiffusion transliterates input text using [Unidecode](https://pypi.org/project/Unidecode/) which strips accents and diacritics and maps non-Latin characters to their closest representation in ASCII alphabet.
+This can lead to mispronunciations for non-English names or words.
+- PlayDiffusion uses Jiwer to compare input and target text to determine which words to edit which includes punctuation to determine difference.
+For instance an extra comma in the output text will cause the preceding word to be marked for editing.
+Think: "Panda, eats, shoots, and leaves" vs. "Panda eats shoots and leaves".

 ## **Reference:**

 [1] Alon Ziv, Itai Gat, Gael Le Lan, Tal Remez, Felix Kreuk, Alexandre Défossez, Jade Copet, Gabriel Synnaeve, and Yossi Adi.
 2024.
 Masked audio generation using a single non-autoregressive transformer. arXiv preprint [arXiv:2401.04577](https://arxiv.org/pdf/2401.04577).